GenericMappingTools/pygmt/CONTRIBUTING.md

 The entire workflow for generating or modifying baseline test images can be summarized as follows:

-    # Sync with git and dvc remote
+    # Sync with both git and dvc remotes
     git pull
     dvc pull